-- Zoning ordinances are rules and regulations recorded as local laws "on the books," whereas covenants are recorded in private deeds.
+- Zoning ordinances are rules and regulations recorded as local laws on the books.
+That means they are codified laws.
+By contrast, covenants are recorded in private deeds.

-- Covenants are voluntary.
-Thus, they may be more restrictive than zoning ordinances.
+- Covenants are voluntary because a property purchaser can choose different property.
+Thus, covenants may be more restrictive than zoning ordinances.

 Advice for Home Buyers

-Many home buyers are so charmed by the appearance of a house for sale that they fail to take the time to read the CC&Rs that comes with the property.
-They are so pleased with a nice kitchen or a fenced-in back yard that they sign a purchase agreement without realizing that existing CC&Rs may prevent them from keeping their boat or truck on the property or erecting a basketball hoop in the driveway.
+Home buyers may be charmed by the appearance of a house for sale, but they might fail to take the time to read the CC&Rs that come with the property.
+They are so pleased with a nice kitchen or a fenced-in backyard that they sign a purchase agreement quickly.
+They make this decision without realizing that existing CC&Rs may prevent them from:

 Cut Through the CC&R Confusion: Consider Working With a Lawyer

-If you plan to buy property in a planned community in which certain actions are either required or prohibited through CC&Rs, it may be best to seek the legal advice of a real estate attorney to help set your mind at ease.
+If you plan to buy property in a planned community or condominium, beware.
+Certain actions are either required or prohibited through CC&Rs.
+If you violate a covenant, you may be liable in a legal action brought against you.
+It may be best to seek the legal advice of a real estate attorney to help set your mind at ease.